masiini/scalable_systems/README.md

 - Experiments were conducted on Ubuntu 22.04 LTS under WSL2 with an AMD Ryzen 7 7840HS CPU and 7.4 GiB RAM allocated to WSL.
 - Synthetic test data with planted matches is included for evaluation.
 - See the project report for detailed performance results and discussion.
 And READMEs for data ingestion and pattern analyser.

+# Project 2: GraphRAG
+In case you receive an error from the embedding model use, run `hf auth login` and visit https://huggingface.co/google/embeddinggemma-300m to add permissions to use the model.
+Also, check the boxes of "Read access to contents of all public gated repos you can access" and "Make calls to Inference Providers" from your HF Access Token Permissions